What is Shopware? Definition and overview

 Frequently asked questions about Shopware

 Neither is universally better.
-Shopware is the stronger choice for European merchants, B2B use cases, and businesses that need deep customization or data sovereignty.
-Shopify is better for merchants who prioritize speed to market, simplicity, and a global app ecosystem.
-Choose based on your market, technical resources, and business requirements.
+Shopware is the stronger choice for European merchants, B2B use cases, and businesses needing deep customization or data sovereignty.
+Shopify is better for merchants who want fast setup, global reach, and zero infrastructure management.
+The right platform depends on your market, business model, and technical resources.

-Yes, Shopware supports USD, US tax rules, and English-language storefronts.
-However, the platform's ecosystem is strongest in the DACH region and EU.
-US-based payment providers and shipping integrations are available but have fewer native options compared to Shopify.
-Shopware is a good fit for US merchants targeting European markets or running multi-regional shops.
+Yes.
+Shopware supports USD, US tax rules, and English-language storefronts.
+The platform's ecosystem and agency network are strongest in the DACH region and EU.
+US-based payment providers and shipping integrations exist but have fewer options than for German merchants.
+If your primary market is North America, Shopify or BigCommerce may be more practical choices.

-Over 100,000 merchants use Shopware, including 115 of Germany's top 1,000 B2C online shops.
-Notable users span industries from fashion and home goods to automotive parts and B2B wholesale.
-Shopware surpassed Magento as Germany's market leader in 2022 and has held that position for four consecutive years.
+Over 100,000 merchants use Shopware, including 115 of Germany's top 1,000 B2C online shops according to the 2025 EHI study.
+The platform serves industries from fashion and home goods to automotive parts, garden supplies, and B2B wholesale.
+Notable verticals include manufacturing, consumer electronics, and specialty retail.

 Conclusion: Is Shopware the right choice in 2026?

 Shopware is the strongest ecommerce platform for European mid-market merchants who need flexibility, B2B capabilities, and full control over their tech stack.
-It is not the easiest platform to launch, and it is not the cheapest once you factor in hosting, extensions, and development costs.
-But for businesses that fit the profile, 115 of Germany's top 1,000 online shops chose it for a reason.
+It is not the easiest platform to launch, and it is not the cheapest once you factor in hosting, plugins, and developer time.
+But for merchants who outgrow Shopify's SaaS constraints or need European compliance out of the box, no other platform covers as much ground.

 The platform's trajectory is clear: deeper AI integration, continued B2B investment through the new Components model, and growing international adoption beyond the DACH region.
 The 6.7 release demonstrated that Shopware AG is willing to make breaking changes (Vue 2 to Vue 3, Webpack to Vite) to keep the technical foundation modern.
 That kind of investment in developer experience, even when it creates short-term migration work, is what separates platforms that last from those that stagnate.

 Start with the checklist above.
-If Shopware fits, read the specific guides linked throughout this article for implementation depth on each topic.
+If Shopware fits, the cluster guides linked throughout this article go deep on every topic.

 Our AI employees integrate directly with Shopware's product catalog and deliver real-time product consultation.
 16x ROI.
 35% higher cart values.
 Zero additional headcount.